MarksmanWang/MarksmanWang/README.md

 ## About me

-I am a student at the _LSE_ studying Econ .
+I am a student at the _LSE_ studying Economics .

 I will use this GitHub profile to showcase my data science skills.